xnhunter/OneSound/README.md

 OneSound
 ==========
 Modern library for audio playback with 3 common formats.
 It provides a **high-performance** audio library written in C++17.
-The library is mostly suited for a game engine or even small demos.
+The library is generally suited for a game engine or small demos.

 Overview
 --------

 - **Version**: 1.0.0
 - **License**: [MIT](https://github.com/weelhelmer/OneSound/master/LICENSE)
-- **Status**: Demo
+- **Status**: Alpha

 Supported Platforms
 -------------------